BiomedicalMachineLearning/STimage/development/Xenium_classification/README.md

 ### 2. Register H&E image and Alignment

+* H&E images are assumed to be RGB or RGBA.
 * You can use Xenium Explorer to produce a transformation matrix: https://www.10xgenomics.com/support/software/xenium-explorer/latest/tutorials/xe-image-alignment
 * register.py uses OpenCV to also generate these matrices.